HenrikBechmann/react-infinite-grid-scroller/README.md

 The placeholder styles are applied only to the default placeholder.

 ### `callbacks` details
-Functions provide utility interactions with the scroller (specifically with the `cradle`).
+Callbacks provide utility interactions with the scroller (specifically with the `cradle`).
 The following are available:
 ~~~javascript
 callbacks: {
     scrollToItem:null, // provided by scroller